 - Lactobacillus casei

-Dairy-based beverages fermented with probiotic bacteria, both naturally occurring and added have been being consumed for a very long time.
+Dairy-based beverages fermented with both naturally occurring and added probiotic bacteria have been consumed for a very long time.
 Here is how to make your own at home:

 - Warm one litre of milk to 40 degrees C